ErikSando/SudokuSolver/README.md

 # SudokuSolver
- A program for generating and solving sudoku grids, and for playing sudoku in the console.
+ A program for generating and solving sudoku grids, and (if you have the patience) playing sudoku in the console.
+ Work in progress.